 There is a deep-rooted connection between UK climate science deniers and those campaigning for Britain to leave the European Union.

-On 23 June 2016 the UK will vote in the EU referendum on whether Britain should remain part of the European Union.
-The 'Brexit' vote comes after Prime Minister David Cameron promised in his 2015 Conservative Party election manifesto to hold a referendum on the UK’s membership in the EU before the end of 2017.
+On 23 June 2016 the UK voted to leave the EU in a referendum on Brtain's membership of the union.
+The 'Brexit' vote came after Prime Minister David Cameron promised in his 2015 Conservative Party election manifesto to hold a referendum on the UK’s membership in the EU before the end of 2017.

 Since then, the link between climate science deniers and Eurosceptics has become more pronounced.
 In February 2016, it was revealed that Lord Lawson's climate denying Global Warming Policy Foundation had moved its headquarters into the same building as Brexit campaign groups 'Business for Britain' and 'Vote Leave', along with a slew of other right wing organisations including the TaxPayers' Alliance.

 The Brexit-climate denier overlap stems from a common neoliberal ideology that fears top-down state interventions and regulations which are perceived as threatening values of individual freedom, economic (market) freedom, or the sovereignty of national governments.
 Under this logic, we must reject both the European Union and most climate policy.

 And the influence of this small group extends beyond the walls of their 55 Tufton Street address - just a stone's throw from the Houses of Parliament - to include prominent politicians and traditional British media outlets.
 It begs the question: If the climate-euro sceptic bubble is successful on Brexit, what will then happen to British climate change policy?

 Many hoped the EU’s mammoth new energy regulations would crack down on dirty coal.
 Instead, the European Commission bowed to industry pressure and offered the world’s dirtiest power source a lifeline.

 And Brexit means the UK could end up offering even more fossil fuel subsidies than its neighbours.